FahmedaKhanom24/MIT_FutureMakers_2023/README.md

 __Stage 6__: Finish all threads of work.
 Keep practicing your Pitch.

 __Last Stage__: Show up 15 minutes before the final presentation.
 Dress professionally.
-Present your team project at the Makeathon with confidence and pride.
+Present your team project at the Create-a-thon with confidence and pride.
 Celebrate successful program completion!